Wikia/guidelines/Fandom Creator/JavaScript.md

 ## Static Data Within a Class

-**Requirement Level:** SHOULD

-Static data within a JS class should live within a const(s) at the top of the file.
+Static data within a JS class **SHOULD** live within a const(s) at the top of the file.
 If needed outside of this class add an export or consider moving it to it's own file.

 ```JS
 // add a const object at the top of the file with an optional export if needed